probcomp/Venturecxx/doc/type-system.md

     VentureValue hierarchy
 - If appropriate, add the new representation to any existing types that should cover it, such as ExpressionType

-Basic types, boxed/unboxed containers (?), types with contracts

-TODO: Check with vkm and Vlad whether it is fair to say that the stack dicts are intended only for the purpose of full serialization (so the only things that can have cheating stack dicts are things that take special effort to serialize)